|

 27. spine

-the series of vertebrae forming the axis of the skeleton and protecting the spinal cord
+the series of vertebrae forming the backbone

 Geron had just won permission from the US regulator to inject embryonic stem cells into the damaged spines of people suffering total paralysis from the chest down.